 Conophytum is a genus of about 110 succulents that belong to the group of plants called Mesembs.
 The name "Mesemb" is derived from the old family name Mesembryanthemaceae, now placed in Aizoaceae.
 The species are native to South Africa and southern Namibia, typically found in the arid and semi-arid winter rainfall areas.
-They are commonly known as Button Plants, Cone Plants, or Dumplings.
+They are commonly known as Button Plants, Cone Plants, Dumplings, or Living Pebbles.

 The first specimens of this genus were collected by the Scottish botanist Francis Masson in 1776 and sent to the Royal Botanical Gardens at Kew.
 In 1821, the plants were first described by Adrian Hardy Haworth.
 He described two different species, Conophytum obcordellum and Conophytum obconellum, later combined into one species, Conophytum obcordellum.
 The genus was officially recognized and formally described by Nicholas Edward Brown in 1922.